jeff-winn/azure-ddns/README.md

 }
 ```

-__Config Settings:__
+__Configuration Settings__
+The following describes the aforementioned configuration section settings:

-- hostname: This MUST be the DNS entry being updated.
+- _hostname_: This __MUST__ be the DNS entry being updated.
-- username: DO NOT CHANGE!
+- _username_: DO NOT CHANGE!
-- password: This MUST be an API key defined for the Azure Function.
+- _password_: This __MUST__ be an API key defined for the Azure Function.
 This value can be found in the App Keys section of the Azure Function configuration.
-- ddns-server: This is the location the Azure Function has been deployed.
+- _ddns-server_: This is the location the Azure Function has been deployed.
-- ddns-path: DO NOT CHANGE!
+- _ddns-path_: DO NOT CHANGE!

-__Testing:__
+### Testing
 To test this, you will need to have command line access to the device running the `inadyn.service`.
 ```txt
 inadyn -1n --force --loglevel=DEBUG --config=/etc/inadyn.conf